Comcast is bringing home automation to 15 million Xfinity customers

 Part of the tech is made possible through Comcast’s acquisition of Stringify back in September.
 Stringify has a cloud-powered automation service for more than 500 IoT products and digital services, and its tech will be integrated into Xfinity products and services to accelerate the smart home experiences.

-Comcast senior vice president Eric Schaefe said in an interview with VentureBeat that the Xfinity X1 set-top box and its accompanying voice-activated remote makes it possible to control various appliances and lights in your home.
+Comcast senior vice president Eric Schaefer said in an interview with VentureBeat that the Xfinity X1 set-top box and its accompanying voice-activated remote makes it possible to control various appliances and lights in your home.

 “We are extending the scope and the quantity of what we’re offering,” Schaefer said.
 “And it’s for no additional charge.”